 Were Rosello to look out onto San Jose Bay from the Governor’s Residence during the 12 days of protest, he would have seen he was surrounded by a peaceful armada.

 The peasants weren’t just revolting - they were Kayaking, Paddle-Boarding and Surfing.
 A new meaning to a wave of protest.

 He’d find no respite on the internet either.
 Thousands of side-splitting memes were circulating like wild-fire.

-At night, the voices would be joined by the thunderous cascade of a motorbike parade.
+At night, the voices of protesters would be joined by the thunderous cascade of a motorbike parade.

 24 hours a day, the the banging of pots and pans made sure that a good nights sleep would only be earned when the wicked were put to rest.